-Take 2 groups; #Take DRE-098 or ENG-111 #Take DMA-010 DMA-020 DMA-030 DMA-040 DMA-050
+Take 2 groups; #Take ENG-002 or ENG-111 #Take DMA-010 DMA-020 DMA-030 DMA-040 DMA-050 or Take MAT-003 with a grade of P2

 CHM 131 - Introduction to Chemistry

 This course introduces the fundamental concepts of inorganic chemistry.
 Topics include measurement, matter and energy, atomic and molecular structure, nuclear chemistry, stoichiometry, chemical formulas and reactions, chemical bonding, gas laws, solutions, and acids and bases.
 Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields.